 Road closures on Avenida do Mar

 The entire Avenida do Mar corridor and all adjacent downtown streets are completely closed to vehicular traffic from the afternoon of December 31st onward.
 Downtown parking structures are effectively inaccessible during this time.
-Your only viable strategy is to take a Bolt or a traditional taxi to the perimeter of the closed zone, then walk the final stretch to the harbor.
 Do not attempt to drive into the city center under any circumstances.
 You will spend midnight sitting in gridlock.

 Pro Tip: Drop-off points shift each year based on municipal announcements, but the streets immediately above the old town (Zona Velha) typically remain accessible longer than the marina-side roads.
 Ask your driver to confirm the perimeter before you book the ride.